triciaward/fast-api-template/README.md

 ## Overview

 A robust FastAPI project template with **hybrid async/sync architecture** optimized for both development and production.
-Features comprehensive testing (40 authentication tests + additional features), secure authentication with email verification and OAuth, PostgreSQL integration, and a fully working CI/CD pipeline.
+Features comprehensive testing (230 tests with complete coverage), secure authentication with email verification and OAuth, comprehensive input validation, PostgreSQL integration, and a fully working CI/CD pipeline.

 ## Features